oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 OAuth-related breaches and the replaying of captured access tokens.

-The following measures should be taken into account by implementers in order to cope with access token replay:
+The following measures should be taken into account by implementers in order to cope with access token replay by malicious actors:

   * Sender-constrained access tokens as described in (#pop_tokens) will prevent the attacker from replaying the access tokens on other